Sparse online variational Bayesian regression: Enhanced model

-The details of how this is done will be described in detail in Section \ref{ssec:hyper1st} below.
+The details of how this is done will be described in detail in \cref{ssec:hyper1st} below.
 The procedure is iterated until convergence.
-The second approach is a variant on the first, in which single steps of the outer and inner algorithm are executed iteratively:
+A more computationally efficient variant on this is given by executing single steps of the outer and inner algorithm iteratively (hence only one index is needed):

-The third approach is applicable to both EM (i.e. the problem for $\mu_n$) and VBEM (i.e. the problem for $m_n, C_n$) independently, however there is a philosophical disconnect if they return different optimal hyper-parameters, since then our MAP estimate and our moment estimates correspond to different posteriors.
-In this version we augment the variational distribution with an additional factor $q(\lambda,\gamma^2)$, which must be learned in an additional step after \eqref{eq:vbem}.
-Furthermore, we will constrain the distribution $q^{t}(\gamma^2, \lambda)$ to the form $\delta_{(\gamma^2)^{t},\lambda^{t}}$, where the distribution on the parameters is Dirac at the maximizer, i.e.

-This is achieved by including an additional M step within the VBEM algorithm at each iteration, where we compute the optimal $((\gamma^2)^{t+1}, (\lambda)^{t+1})$, similar to what was done in a monolithic context in \cite{figueiredo2003adaptive} for $\gamma^2$.
-The third approach seems somewhat more elegant but it turns out to be messy, and for that reason is not considered further.
-However, the practical difficulties may be largely due to our choice of prior on $\theta$, which can of course be adjusted e.g. as in \cite{park2008bayesian}.
-Therefore, a detailed description of the third approach is included in the appendix \ref{app:hyper3rd}.
-The first approach is clean but expensive, and the second is clean and cheap.
-Indeed the second can also be viewed as an approximation to the third, where we use the variational conditional $q^{t}(\beta, Y | (\lambda, \gamma^2))$ in the integrand instead of the joint distribution.
+\note{One can alternatively augment the variational distribution with an additional factor $q(\phi)$, which is learned in an additional step after \cref{eq:vbem}.
+This approach seems somewhat more elegant but it turns out to be messy for our model, and for that reason is not considered further.}

-Note that all three approaches discussed above can be easily incorporated into Algorithm \ref{alg:monovbl} and Algorithm \ref{alg:onlinevbl} as optional steps that change values of $\gamma^2$ and $\lambda$ in between the consecutive iterations of the main algorithm.
+Note that all these approaches discussed above can be easily incorporated into \cref{alg:monovbl} and \cref{alg:onlinevbl} as optional steps that change values of $\phi$ in between the consecutive iterations of the main algorithm.